 Answer B is wrong.
 Schematics are used in electronics; they contain standardized symbols to represent components in a circuit.
 It contains 12 diodes and 4 resistors.

 Answer C is correct.
 Both A and B are correct.

 Answer D is wrong.
 Both A and B are correct.
 The schematic contains diodes, resistors, a variable resistor, and symbols representing solid-state circuitry.

-18. All of the gauges in an instrument panel are displaying maximum output.
+18. All the gauges in an instrument panel display maximum output.
 Which of the following is MOST likely causing this condition?

 - A. High charging system output.

 - B. A faulty instrument panel voltage limiter.